SS Carl D. Bradley: Design and construction

 Bradley Transportation Company's fleet of self-unloading ships was used to haul limestone from the Michigan Limestone quarry in Rogers City, Michigan.
 Carl D. Bradley was built to meet Michigan Limestone's lucrative contract with a cement firm in Gary, Indiana.
 By 7 ft, she was longer than the second largest ship on the Great Lakes and her engine had almost twice the power of engines installed in most lake freighters.
 At 639 ft, she was the longest freighter (and the largest self-unloader) on the lakes for 22 years.
 Later the AA class of U.S. Steel-owned freighters was roughly the same size as Carl D. Bradley but shorter in length by just inches.
 Carl D. Bradley retained the title "Queen of the Lakes" until the launch of the 678 ft SS Wilfred Sykes in 1949.

 Carl D. Bradley began as hull 797 in 1923 at the American Ship Building Company in Lorain, Ohio, where she was launched on April 9, 1927.
 She was outfitted with her fore and aft housing in the ensuing months until her maiden voyage, when her namesake Carl David Bradley, the president of Michigan Limestone; Bradley's wife; the Rogers City community band; and hundreds of Rogers City residents greeted her as she steamed into Calcite Harbor on July 28, 1927.
 Bradley declared that the new ship was "the last word in freighter construction."

-The United States Coast Guard (USCG) described Carl D. Bradley's design and construction as: ... [a] typical arrangement for self-unloading type vessels with a forepeak and large cargo area, and hawing propulsion machinery aft.
-These areas were separated by two transverse watertight bulkheads, the collision bulkhead at frame 12, and the engine room forward bulkhead at frame 173.
-The cargo hold space was divided into five compartments by screen bulkheads above the tunnel and the unloading machinery was located in the conveyor room just forward the cargo spaces.
-The entire 475 foot length of the cargo space was open longitudinally through the tunnel and conveyor room.
+The United States Coast Guard (USCG) described Carl D. Bradley's design and construction as: ... [a] typical arrangement for self-unloading type vessels with a forepeak and large cargo area, and having propulsion machinery aft.
+These areas were separated by two transverse watertight bulkheads, the collision bulkhead at frame 12 and the engine room forward bulkhead at frame 173.
+The cargo hold space was divided into five compartments by screen bulkheads above the tunnel and the unloading machinery was located in the conveyor room just forward of the cargo spaces.
+The entire 475 foot length of the cargo spaces was open longitudinally through the tunnel and conveyor room.

 As the flagship of Bradley Transportation Company, Carl D. Bradley often carried corporate officials and guests in her staterooms.
 She received more attention than the other ships in the fleet, with her gray and red paint always fresh, her decks freshly hosed down, and a larger crew.
 She had individual rooms for the captain, chief mates, chief steward, and engine room officers.
 The rest of the crew was housed in comfortable dormitory style rooms.
 She had a "state-of-the-art" galley with huge refrigeration units and storage pantries.
 Her engine room housed a huge generator powered by two Foster-Wheeler boilers.
 Carl D. Bradley was the only fully electric ship in the Bradley Transportation fleet; her generator powered everything from the propeller to the running lights.